grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 **Performance testing**: We conducted performance testing of our GitLab using the [GitLab Performance Tool (GPT)](https://handbook.gitlab.com/handbook/support/workflows/gpt_quick_start).
 In addition, we used our custom scripts to load test Grab specific use cases and mono repositories.

-**Limiting maintenance window**: Each deployment required a maintenance window or downtime.
+**Limiting maintenance windows**: Each deployment required a maintenance window or downtime.
 To minimise this, we structured our deployment processes more efficiently, reducing potential downtime and ensuring uninterrupted service for users.

 **Dependency on GitLab.com image registry**: We introduced measures to host necessary images internally, which increased our resilience and allowed us to cut ties with external dependencies.